ehlesp/smallab-k8s-pve-guide/G030 - K3s cluster setup 13 ~ Deploying the Headlamp dashboard.md

 - The command outputs your `headlamp-admin`'s secret token string directly in your shell.
 Remember to copy and save it somewhere safe such as a password manager.

+- The token has a specific default lifetime "_determined by the server automatically_" [according to the Kubernetes official documentation](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_token/).
+It will become invalid either over time, when you reboot the K3s cluster or reinstall Headlamp.
+You can also set a particular non-default lifetime for the token with the `--duration` option.

+  > [!IMPORTANT]
+  > Whenever your old secret token for your `headlamp-admin` service account becomes invalid, execute the same `kubectl` command to produce a new secret token when necessary.

 ## Testing Headlamp

 Now that you have Headlamp deployed, you can test it: